Project Loon, Google's Wi-Fi-beaming moon shot, still flying

 More people for these free services means they're able to collect more data to woo advertisers.

-The lab tour comes as Alphabet is facing increased scrutiny over its moon shots, the company's name for big ambitious projects.
-Over the past few months, a number of moon shots have been shut down of scaled back.
-In October, Alphabet said Fiber, an attempt at supercharging internet speeds, was going to pause expansion, though it will continue operating in the eight cities where it's already in place.
+The lab tour comes as Alphabet is facing increased scrutiny over its moon shots, the company's name for big, ambitious projects.
+Over the past few months, a number of moon shots have been shut down or scaled back.
+In October, Alphabet said Fiber, an attempt at supercharging internet speeds, would pause expansion, though it will continue operating in the eight cities where it's already in place.

 And on Wednesday, Alphabet reportedly named a new leader for Access, the division Fiber is a part of, though "several hundred" workers will be switching back to work at Google, according to Bloomberg.
 (I'm still waiting on an answer on that.)